A-Merino/FormBuster/README.md

     - Make it so only the necessary messages show up
 1. **Inbox/InboxInteractionbar.jsx**
     - Make the *refresh* and *mark all* buttons do something
+1. **Home/FullForm/SigSide.jsx**
+    - Figure out how to implement the information to show in this component when the graph is hovered
+1. **SignForm/SignForm.css**
+    - fix half of the form off screen